cncjs/cncjs/e2e/README.md

 exactly that and left X a millimetre off origin.
 If you change `jog()`, verify afterwards that the machine is back where it started **and** reports Idle, not Run.

+`hardware/visualizer.spec.js` is here for a structural reason rather than a convenient one.
+G-code reaches the visualizer only as a `gcode:load` event on a connected controller, and `controller.command('gcode:load', ...)` is addressed to a port — with nothing open the upload is dropped and the scene stays empty.
+So the smoke tier cannot draw a toolpath at all, and the toolpath baseline has to live where a controller exists. **It does not move the machine**: loading G-code fills the sender's queue, only Run starts streaming it, and Run is never clicked.
+It does assert the work position is at origin first, because the cutting tool is drawn there — that turns "the baseline is only comparable from a known position" into a message instead of a mystery pixel diff.

 This tier exists because the smoke tier structurally cannot see a whole class of regression: it never opens a serial port, so every code path behind